 A big difference is a blog is more of a daily thing.
 It’s trying to figure out what information people want about your subject.
 Obviously, our main subject right now is Italy.
 It’s about our fascination with all things Italian.
-We try and capture amazing destinations to visit, give some historical educational information, all why providing our experiences.
+We try and capture amazing destinations to visit, and give some historical educational information, all of why providing our experiences.
 Italy’s charm is seducing and we want to share our passion for travel and the Italian zest for living.

 There are times I feel like I am sailing on the ocean in a small boat.
 Not a rowboat but something slightly larger.
 There is nothing in sight, no land to be seen – anywhere.
 As I bob along the surface, the waves rocking me ever so slowly, I find myself wanting to stop blogging.